LutherCS/aads-class-pub/notes/heuristic.md

   * Over-estimation leads to DFS
 * Can handle large search spaces and branching
 * May not find an optimal solution
-  * My suffer from local maxima or peaks
+  * May suffer from local maxima or peaks

 ## Best First Search

-* Combination of BFS and Hill Climbing
+* Combination of BFS and Hill climbing
 * DFS when moving towards goal
 * BFS when moving away from the goal
 * Priority queue